ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## III.
 Nix Flakes and the classic Nix

-As `nix-command` & `flakes` are still experimental features, the official documentation does not cover them in detail, and the community's documentation is also very scattered.
+As `nix-command` & `flakes` are still experimental features, the official documentation does not cover them in detail, and the community's documentation about them is also very scattered.
 However, from the perspective of reproducibility and ease of management and maintenance, the classic Nix package structure and cli are no longer recommended for use.
 So I will not introduce the usage of the classic Nix.
 It's recommended that beginners just start with `nix-command` & `flakes` and ignore all thecontents about the classic Nix.